 Prior to assuming his current role, Steven was senior vice president at Pritzker Group, the investment firm led by Tony and J.B.
 Pritzker.
 In that capacity, he led the team that created 1871, Chicago’s center for digital startups that now houses more than 400 early-stage companies.
 He previously worked at Abbott in a variety of domestic and international functions, including product management, policy and public affairs.
 In 2005, Steven helped found ConstantWellness.com to give patients control over their health data and allow healthcare providers to coordinate care of their patients.
 Prior to Abbott, Steven served as legislative assistant to U.S. Senator Carol Moseley-Braun.

 Steven holds an MBA from Northwestern University’s Kellogg School of Management and a BA from Washington University in St. Louis.
-He serves on the boards of 1871, the Ann & Robert H. Lurie Children’s Hospital of Chicago, the Chicago High School for the Arts and Hubbard Street Dance Chicago.
+He serves on the boards of 1871, Hubbard Street Dance Chicago and the Chicago High School for the Arts, and is a member of ChicagoNEXT, Mayor Lori Lightfoot’s council on technology and innovation.
 He is also a Leadership Greater Chicago fellow and a member of the Economic Club of Chicago and the Commercial Club of Chicago.

 Meghan joined HC3 (Health Care Council of Chicago) as the inaugural Executive Director of the Organization in early August of 2019.
 Prior to joining HC3, she was the Corporate Relations and Special Events Manager at CommunityHealth, the nation’s largest free health clinic serving the uninsured in Chicago.

 Meghan has 7+ years of experience in development, marketing and community engagement.

 Throughout her career she has worked in start-ups and nonprofits, developing programming and events, building sustainable relationships and cultivating new and innovative ideas.
 Her passion for making connections on and offline is what motivates her.